-She served for three years as Congregational Personnel Director.
+She served from 1985-1988 as Congregational Personnel Director.
 She returned to Bolivia to continue her work and serve on the Sisters’ regional leadership team several times, as well as facilitating meetings for other regions and groups.
 In 1990 she was assigned to the Western US Region where she has been engaged in various groups addressing counseling needs.

 Sister Rita lives in an economically depressed area in Oregon.
 She is a counselor/therapist at Four Rivers Free Clinic and in the State Correctional Facility with individuals and groups in the infirmary for the severely mentally ill.
 Her work in Head Start is with Spanish-speaking families, mostly mothers and children individually and in groups.
 She was a volunteer on the board of the Alcohol Recovery Center and continues as a sponsor for several in the AA Twelve Step Program.
 She collaborates on retreat events, mostly in the AA program.
 She also has private clients for counseling/spiritual direction.